tearflake/symp-intro/README.md

           • • • • • • • • • • • • • •
 ```

-While the modest user interface frontend is baked in, the programming backend spans free over a broad range between low and high level programming.
+While the modest user interface frontend is baked in, the programming backend spans free over a wide range between low and high level programming.

 The backend set of programming paradigms should provide an easy way to define new domain specific frameworks using the right tools for the right tasks.